Quadrupeds & Resident Game Birds Regulations

 Year Round Season

-- Basic Season License required of all persons hunting Raccoon and Opossum.
+- Basic Hunting License required of all persons hunting Raccoon and Opossum.

-- A Trapping License is required in addition to a Basic Season License to sell skins and carcasses during open trapping seasons.
-See Licenses & Fees for exceptions and exemptions.
+- A Trapping License is required to sell skins and carcasses during open trapping seasons.
+See License Information for exceptions and exemptions.

 - Pelting or selling of skins and carcasses outside of the open trapping season.